kennedyopokuasare/trotro_mlops/README.md

 ## Orchestration

 Machine Learning pipeline orchestration was build around Microsof Azure Machine Learning.
 This implementation is similar the project found [here](https://github.com/kennedyopokuasare/Azure_datascience).
 For easier reproducability, this project uses [GitHub Actions as a build system to orchestrate the model hyperparameter tuning, training, and scoring](https://github.com/kennedyopokuasare/trotro_mlops/actions/workflows/verify.yml).

+## Deployment

+MLOps engineers need to test the model against specific quality metrics before deploying it to staging or production.
+In this project, the model is served through a Flask web service and containerized with Docker.
+GitHub Actions is used to set up an integration test that calls the web service endpoint in the Docker container.